The Big Lez Show: Choomahs

 The Choomahs are the main antagonists of the show.
 The Choomahs are a fictional species of wildly ferocious creatures who originated on Choomah Island as a mutation from Clarence's failed experiment.
 Choomahs often appear in the show in the backgrounds of scenes unbeknownst to other characters but will also sometimes attack characters.
 Each series of the show culminates in some form of assault on the Choomahs, in an attempt to rid Brown Town and their island of the species.
 Choomahs are very violent in nature and attack people when provoked.

 Choomahs apparently reproduce and evolve extremely quickly, as they have learned to speak English and express remorse for their prior violence at the end of Choomah Island 3, whereupon they fly off to an unknown destination, the leader opining: "You know what?
 I'm really gonna miss this planet".
 The extent of their prior association with King Laranox remains unclear, but the recurring Bumble Brutus appeared to answer directly to Laranox.

 Appearance-wise, the Choomahs are bright yellow, almost-humanoid creatures, although their shape and size varies dramatically.
 The design for the Choomahs originated as butchered drawings of Homer Simpson.
-Choomahs do not speak, their only form of communication is very loud screeches.
+Choomahs rarely speak, their only form of communication is very loud screeches.

 Themes

-The Big Lez Show is primarily a comedy show.
 The main style of comedy used in the show is crude comedy, which the show's creators describe as "Aussie humour".
 Dialogue between characters is inspired by traits of day-to-day conversations the show's creators observe in real life.
 Scripts contain extremely frequent and strong profanity, vulgar humour and non-politically correct conversations.
 In an interview with Vice Media, writer Izak Whear said "There's so much vulgar humour, just all the swearing and stuff.
 You see it when you go out, it's relatable because you see so much of it."
 The show's creators have also cited Seinfeld as an influence on their comedy style.

 "Everywhere you go there's people making content for you and you're just having fun with it all.
 Once you step back and observe the culture and humour and the way of life here, it's just so funny!
 When you step back and have a look you can bring that to life and point it out and have a laugh.
 The more you point it out the more you keep seeing it everywhere."